Fundraising Using Crowd Sourcing/Crowd Funding

 Crowdsourcing/funding is a method of fundraising that uses social media and networking to spread a story and gain support.
 Many families, when faced with mounting medical bills and challenges paying the costs of living as a result of illness, turn to crowdsourcing to help get the bills paid.

-Sharing your story is the key element to crowdsourcing.
+Sharing your story is the key element of crowdsourcing.
 This includes identifying who the fundraiser will support and what the money will be used for.
 Think about what information you want to include, and what level of detail you are comfortable with sharing.

 Before you decide this is the best way for you to raise money, it’s important to know the risks and benefits.

 - Helps get the bills paid!

 - Reaches a large number of potential donors quickly.

 - Potential for your story to go viral; the more people that know about it the better!